tycitensor/sn45-code/docs/miners/tasks.md

 ### 1. Completion

 The goal of this task is to complete the given code.
-You will be provided a functions name and must complete the function body.
+You will be provided a functions name followed by "<|fim_hole|>" and you must complete the function body.

 The only protocol being sent is `query`, the expected response is the completed function body.

 ### 2. Debugging